Ricky Ricardo Jr.

-Enrique Alberto Ricardo IV, better known as Little Ricky, is a fictional character from the American television series I Love Lucy (1951–57, with Ricky Jr. becoming a part of the show as of his birth in 1953) and The Lucy-Desi Comedy Hour (1957–60).
-Little Ricky is the son of Lucy Ricardo and Ricky Ricardo.
+Enrique Alberto Ricardo IV, better known as Little Ricky, is a fictional character from the American television series I Love Lucy (1951–57, with Ricky Jr. becoming a part of the show as of his birth in 1953) and The Lucy–Desi Comedy Hour (1957–60).
+Little Ricky is the son of Lucy and Ricky Ricardo.
 Little Ricky lives with his parents in a New York brownstone apartment building, which is owned and run by his godparents.
 During the series' final season, the family moves to a suburban house in Westport, Connecticut.